Who can qualify for a South African Relatives visa?

 Spouses and civil partners do not need to meet the two-year cohabitation requirement.

-Parents of South African nationals or residence holders would need to prove their biological link through an unabridged birth certificate of the major child.
+Parents of SA nationals or residence holders would need to prove their biological link through an unabridged birth certificate of the major child.
 This application is not possible in cases where the child is still a minor.

-Children of South African citizens or residence holders would need to prove the biological link through an unabridged certificate of the applicant.
+Children of SA citizens or residence holders would need to prove the biological link through an unabridged certificate of the applicant.

-Brothers or sisters of South African nationals or permanent residence holders need to prove the biological link through an unabridged birth certificate of the applicant, as well as one for the SA citizen or residence holder.
+Brothers or sisters of SA nationals or permanent residence holders need to prove the biological link through an unabridged birth certificate of the applicant, as well as one for the SA citizen or residence holder.
 The application is not possible in cases where the SA national or residence holder is still a minor child.
-Another essential rule to take note of is that successful applicants in this category will not be able to work in South Africa.
+Another essential rule to take note of is that successful applicants in this category will not be able to work.

-In all of the above cases, the proof of financial means from the South African national or residence holder is of the essence.
+In all of the above cases, the proof of financial means from the SA national or residence holder is of the essence.

 Does the Relatives Visa lead to Permanent Residence?

-In the case of a life partnership, it can lead to permanent residence, if you can prove cohabitation and shared financial responsibilities for five years.
+In the case of a life partnership, it can lead to permanent residence.
+Provided, you can prove cohabitation and shared financial responsibilities for five years.

-Spouses or civil partnership can obtain permanent residence, if they can prove that they have been legally married or in a civil partnership for five years.
+Spouses or civil partnership can obtain permanent residence.
+Provided, they can prove that they have been legally married or in a civil partnership for five years.

 Parents and minor children can obtain permanent residence.